Bishop's Gaiters women's basketball

-The Bishop's Gaiters women's basketball team represent Bishop's University in the RSEQ Conference of U Sports women's basketball.
+The Bishop's Gaiters women's basketball team represents Bishop's University in the RSEQ Conference of U Sports women's basketball.
 The program has captured the Bronze Baby twice, achieving the feat in back-to-back years (1983–84).

 History

 The 1982–83 season would result in the Gaiters first national championship.
 After losing in the Bronze Baby championship game in 1981 and 1982, the Gaiters went undefeated in league play during the regular season.
 Winning all three games in the National Championship, the path towards an elusive title began with a convincing 77–40 triumph over the University of New Brunswick.

 Followed by a semi-final victory versus the OUA champion Brock Badgers women's basketball by a 60-42 margin, the national championship game saw them tip off versus the dynastic Victoria Vikes women's basketball program.
 Besting them in a convincing 64–49 final, Andrea Blackwell earned the tournament's Most Valuable Player nod.

 Following up their emotional championship run in 1983, the Gaiters maintained the momentum for the next campaign.
 With only two regular season losses in 1983–84, the Gaiters were dominant in their first two games at the National Championships.

 Defeating the Manitoba Bisons by a remarkable 32 points, prevailing by an 89-57 tally, the Gaiters met the Brock Badgers for the second consecutive time in the semis.
 Prevailing in a convincing 60-42 outcome, the University of Winnipeg awaited in the Finals.
 Going back-to-back with a 70–62 defeat of Winnipeg, Andrea Blackwell and Lynn Polson shared Tounrmanet MVP honours.

 Qualifying for the postseason in 2012, the Gaiters would not reach the RSEQ Playoffs until 2018.
 During the 2017–18 season, Edith Noblecilla finished as the Gaiters’ leading scorer, averaging 12.8 points per game, which ranked sixth in the conference.
 Pacing all players in the conference with 5.4 assists per game, ranking among the top players nationally, she would also emerge as the conference leader with 2.1 steals per game.
 By season's end, she was recognized as the Bishop's Gaiters Female Athlete of the Year.